Accessibility Options

 Mollii Suit: Arrange assessment for Mollii Suit (jacket and trousers) with built-in electro-stimulation.
 This sensory-level stimulation brings relief and help where needed by prompting the natural responses of muscle inhibition, muscle activation and pain relief, lasting for up to 48 hours.

-Call 0800 043 0327 to find out more information about our Dystonia therapy services or fill out a contact form for a call back.
+Call 0800 043 0327 to find out more information about our Dystonia therapy services or contact us to book an initial assessment.

-We take pride in beginning or continuing to work with our clients on their rehabilitation journey helping them to reach their potential...
+We are priviledged to be a part of our client's rehabilitation journey helping them to reach their potential...

 And that potential is often greater than they initially thought possible.